To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 In our capital, the response times to priority 1 calls rose slightly in the Metro PD’s 2018 annual report from 6.68 minutes in 2017 to 6.87 minutes in 2018.
 A priority 1 call is defined as “Priority 1 calls involve circumstances where an imminent threat to the safety of persons or the potential for significant property damage exists resulting in a Code 1 response being authorized.“

-7 minutes is the reported average response time to priority calls in Seattle. *However, according to the Seattle Times, they are missing that mark when responding to certain areas and certain report types, including domestic violence7.
+7 minutes is the reported average response time to priority calls in Seattle. *However, according to the Seattle Times, they are missing that mark when responding to certain areas and certain report types, including domestic violence.

-According to WFAA ABC News 8, even though Dallas strives to keep response times under 8 minutes, they are averaging just over 8 minutes for the highest priority calls8.
+According to WFAA ABC News 8, even though Dallas strives to keep response times under 8 minutes, they are averaging just over 8 minutes for the highest priority calls.

 The Miami Dade Police Department claims their goal is to beat an 8 minute response time.
-High priority calls were reported to average just over 8 minutes9.
+High priority calls were reported to average just over 8 minutes.

 According to ABC 13 News in Houston, the city’s average police response time for all major crimes has increased in the last several years since reporting.
-High priority calls were reported to average 10 minutes5.
+High priority calls were reported to average 10 minutes.

 Atlanta, GA – 10 to 13.5 minutes (2019)